 Andrews has served as chair of the Public Safety Committee since 2000 and is a member of the Education Committee.
 In 2009 Andrews served as Council President, where he led efforts that balanced a difficult budget without raising taxes, avoided layoffs and protected essential services.

-Councilmember Andrews has successfully championed initiatives to:
+Councilmember Andrews has successfully championed laws and other initiatives to:

 - Make all Montgomery County restaurants smoke-free;